Es100i/Incubator-hub-project-assignment-2/README.md

 re
 *Recommendations:*
 Based on these insights, the company may consider reviewing salary structures, bonus allocations, and performance evaluation processes to ensure fairness and equity.

-Let me know if you'd like me to make any changes!

-Here's a rewritten version:

 *Project Files*